ClariceR/practice_flask/README.md

 ### Simple app to practice:
 1. creating routes
-2. sending GET, POST, PUT abd DELETE requests
+2. sending GET, POST, PUT and DELETE requests
 3. get the info and displaying it

 **First iteration**